cerebruminc/yates/README.md

       return {
         role,
         context: {
-            // This context setting will be available in ability expressions using `current_setting('context.user.id')` 'context.user.id': user.id,
+            // This context setting will be available in ability expressions using `current_setting('user.id')` 'user.id': user.id,
         },
       };
     },